raphael-group/chisel/README.md

 # CHISEL <br/> <sub><u>C</u>opy-number <u>H</u>aplotype <u>I</u>nference in <u>S</u>ingle-cell by <u>E</u>volutionary <u>L</u>inks</sub> #

-CHISEL is an algorithm to infer allele- and haplotype-specififc copy numbers in individual cells from low-coverage single-cell DNA sequencing data.
+CHISEL is an algorithm to infer allele- and haplotype-specific copy numbers in individual cells from low-coverage single-cell DNA sequencing data.
 The full description of the algorithm and its application on published cancer datasets are described in

 [Simone Zaccaria and Ben Raphael, 2019](https://doi.org/10.1101/837195)